Gasparilla Bowl geared toward celebrating pirates, college football

 “Some of the games, like ours, it’s a little bit later in the (selection) process.
 We wait and see what teams are available, and then we start working with the conference office to see how we can best support the conference.
 That’s really what it came down to,” Glaser said.
 “I think it’s gonna be a great matchup.
 We got a team like Georgia Tech that’s just over six hours away.
 Then you got UCF about 90 minutes away in Orlando.
 So hopefully both fan bases get excited about an ACC-Big 12 matchup.
 It’s a game everybody wants so we’re excited.”

-The Gasparilla Bowl, which originated as the St. Petersburg Bowl in 2008 and was played in St. Petersburg, Florida, at Tropicana Field, the home of the Tampa Bay Rays, has preliminary agreements with the SEC, ACC and American Athletic conferences (although Glaser explained the game has secondary agreements with nearly every other FBS conference to select one of their eligible teams).
-Tech will be just the third team representing the ACC to ever participate in the 15-year-old postseason game – Wake Forest defeated Missouri in the 2022 game and North Carolina State beat UCF (with Key on the sidelines as UCF’s offensive line coach) in 2014.
+The Gasparilla Bowl — which originated as the St. Petersburg Bowl in 2008 and was played in St. Petersburg, Florida, at Tropicana Field, home of the Tampa Bay Rays — has primary agreements with the SEC, ACC and American Athletic conferences (although Glaser explained the game has secondary agreements with nearly every other FBS conference to select one of their eligible teams).
+Tech will be only the third team representing the ACC to participate in the 15-year-old postseason game.
+Wake Forest defeated Missouri in the 2022 game and North Carolina State beat UCF (with Key on the sidelines as UCF’s offensive line coach) in 2014.

 Bowl events include a block party and pep rally for both teams Dec.
 21 and tailgating, live music and a fan fest at Raymond James Stadium starting three hours before kickoff.